pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 This is possible, refer to the [models](models/models.md#restart) documentation for more details.
 Changing the type of coupled solver or occasional model is also possible, but no information will be transferred between the different types, meaning that for example all information from previous time steps is lost.

-For the predictors the same is true, with the exception of the extrapolators for which there is information transfer.
+For the predictors the same is true, except for the extrapolators for which there is information transfer.
 See the documentation of the [predictors](../predictors/predictors.md#restart) for more details.

 The following table gives an overview of the coupled solvers which save one or more additional components or values.